nheron/droolsonboarding/gettingStarted/lesson_2__binding.md

 p26=> P39

 ## Adding callback initialization
-To be able to see what is happening in the rule engine, we shall add to the
+To be able to see what is happening in the rule engine, we shall add to the KnowledgeSessionHelper this method

 ```
   public static KieSession getStatefulKnowledgeSessionWithCallback(